Emeryville Eviction Control Ordinance

 When the tenant is transitioned out of the rental unit, they may be entitled to relocation assistance if the termination qualifies as “No Fault”.
 Such a scenario might involve an Owner Move-In Eviction (OMI), the sale of the property, Ellis Act, and the owner’s desire to make substantial renovations.
 The amount of relocation assistance can be a tricky formula, once again warranting the assistance of a qualified real estate attorney.

-The ordinance also aims to combat harassing behavior against tenants, such as refusing to make necessary repairs, removal of personal property from the unit or turning down rent, among other behaviors that are deemed harassing in nature.
+Emeryville's law also aims to combat harassing behavior against tenants, such as refusing to make necessary repairs, removal of personal property from the unit or turning down rent, among other behaviors that are deemed harassing in nature.

 Landlords are also required to serve Emeryville residents a “Notice of Tenant Rights” in a prescribed fashion.
 This is but one of the many procedural requirements that are best approached with an attorney.
 Contact us today.